polapi/API/README.md

 Request must have **method** parameter, which calls proper operation.
 Next parameter of each request is **moment** - it is current time in unix timestamp format.
+Even though the requested host is _bitbay.net_ responses contain cookies for _market.bitbay.pl_.
+That is how it is supposed to work, so there's no need to worry.

 ### API Keys ###